 But that’s too good to be true – when you check that you want collision insurance, the price suddenly jumps to about $140.
 However, that is still the price for all 10 days on the road, so it is pretty good deal.
 And if you start adding up the cost of shuttles and bus tickets from one place to another, you’ll see just how much money you could save by renting a car.

-Alajuela is a small town about 20 km away from San Jose, the capital of this country.
+Alajuela is a small town about 20 km away from the capital.
 It’s the home of the Juan Santamaria International Airport, which is the closest airport to San Jose.
-You don’t have to land here – there are a few more international airports across the country, and of course where you land depends on which airline you fly with.
-But, since this is the largest airport of the country, chances are that your flight is going to come to an end there, and that you’ll be looking to make your way to San Jose when you land.
+You don’t have to land here – there are a few more international airports across the country, and of course, where you land depends on which airline you fly with.
+But, since this is the largest airport of the country, chances are that your flight is going to come to an end there.

-Well, the good news is that this airport offers a 24 hour shuttle service that will take you to pretty much any hotel in San Jose.
-And since the distance between the airport and the city is small, you won’t waste too much time in transport or spend a lot of money on it.
-But you will also see plenty of taxis at the airport, which will take you to your destination in San Jose, and will even wait for you to enter your hotel if you arrive at night.
+This airport offers a 24 hour shuttle service that will take you to any hotel in San Jose.
+And since the distance between the airport and the city is small.
+But you will also see plenty of taxis at the airport, which will take you to your destination in town, and will even wait for you to enter your hotel if you arrive at night.

 San Jose Highlights:

 From there head to the La Sabana Metropolitan Park.
 It’s about a 40 minute walk, so you’re better of catching a train.
 You can get to the Estación del Pacífico from the National Theatre in a few minutes, and it will take you to the park in no time.
 Get out at the Contraloría stop, since it is right next to the park.
 And I would spend most of my day here since there are over 72 hectares to explore.
 You can check out Costa Rica’s National Stadium, which is a must-see if you are a football fan!